 - Guarantor speaks with ClearLoans before finalisation

-Those who are in a tight financial situation and need money quickly could look to ClearLoans for their borrowing needs.
+Those who are in a tight financial situation and need money quickly could consider ClearLoans.

 However, like many other short-term lenders, ClearLoans charges high interest rates.
-Taking out a loan from ClearLoans could negatively impact the borrower’s current financial standing rather than help it.
+If a borrower can’t afford repayments, taking out a loan from ClearLoans could negatively impact the borrower’s current financial standing and credit rating.

-Typically, borrowers should only seek short-term loans for necessities.
+Typically, borrowers should only seek short-term loans if necessary.
 Even then, it is advised that borrowers exhaust all other options before borrowing money at such a high interest rate.

 ClearLoans requires borrowers to have a guarantor who can apply and receive the loan.
 This type of lending might be designed to serve cash-strapped students or temporary residents who can’t take out a loan without a guarantor.